India Cricket News

 VVS Laxman, who had been made vice-captain for the three Tests against South Africa, was also not included.
 Veteran spinner Anil Kumble again missed out on selection.
 He was dropped for Indias ODI matches against South Africa and was only required for the Tests.
 Left-handed batsman Yuvraj Singh, who is recuperating after a knee injury, wasnt deemed match fit and was left out.

-India ODI team: Rahul Dravid (captain), Sachin Tendulkar (vice-captain) Robin Uthappa, Sourav Ganguly, Mahendra Singh Dhoni, Dinesh Karthik, Gautam Gambhir, Suresh Raina, Ajit Agarkar, Sreesanth, Ramesh Powar, Harbhajan Singh, Rudra Pratap Singh, Zaheer Khan, Joginder Sharma.
+India ODI team: Rahul Dravid (Captain), Sachin Tendulkar (vice-captain) Robin Uthappa, Sourav Ganguly, Mahendra Singh Dhoni, Dinesh Karthik, Gautam Gambhir, Suresh Raina, Ajit Agarkar, Sreesanth, Ramesh Powar, Harbhajan Singh, Rudra Pratap Singh, Zaheer Khan, Joginder Sharma.

 Yuvraj Singh to test out at Mumbai match